openmls/openmls/README.md

 A basic [delivery service](https://messaginglayersecurity.rocks/mls-architecture/draft-ietf-mls-architecture.html#name-delivery-service) can be found in [delivery-service/ds](./delivery-service/ds/).
 To interact with the delivery service the [ds-lib](./delivery-service/ds-lib/) provides the necessary types.

+### Commandline Client
+A basic command line client can be found in [cli](./cli).
+Note that this is a PoC for testing and must not be used for anything else.

 ---

 ## License